CivicTechTO/archives/_projects/HousingNowTO.md

 ---
 title: HousingNowTO
-project_pitch: analyzing and advocating for affordable housing using civic tech and open data
 excerpt: "Monitoring Progress & Activity on Twenty-One (21) sites proposed under the Mayor's #HousingNow plan for creating new Affordable-Rental units"
 description: Toronto is moving toward the creation of more affordable housing through the identification of 21 city-owned surplus property sites that could be used to build a range of lower-cost homes.
 tags: